koalahamlet/cupboardTestApp/README.md

 ```

-That's ActiveAndroid in a nutshell.
+That's Cupboard in a nutshell.

                             #### Executing Custom SQL